Managing Waste Pharmaceuticals: New Obligations on Healthcare Providers, Expanded Definition of Healthcare Facility

 Ms. Keyes Fleming focuses on environmental policy, enforcement defense litigation, and special investigations for... | Read More

 Ms. Keyes Fleming focuses on environmental policy, enforcement defense litigation, and special investigations for private as well as municipal clients.
-Prior to joining the firm, she served as the Principal Legal Advisor (General Counsel) for Immigration & Customs Enforcement in the U.S. Department of Homeland Security (DHS), and as Chief of Staff to the Environmental Protection Agency (EPA) during the Obama Administration.
+She served as the Principal Legal Advisor (General Counsel) for Immigration & Customs Enforcement in the U.S. Department of Homeland Security (DHS), and as Chief of Staff to the Environmental Protection Agency (EPA) during the Obama Administration.
 She also served as the EPA Region 4 Regional Administrator, where she was responsible for establishing and implementing environmental policy for eight southeastern states and six federally recognized tribes.Close

 Van Ness Feldman